maximegosselin/busfactor/docs/command-dispatcher.md

-# The Command Dispatcher
+# Using the Command Dispatcher

 This component provides a flexible implementation of the [Command Dispatcher/Bus](https://www.google.com/search?q=command+dispatcher+pattern) pattern.

-Its goal is to decouple application logic from the UI layer (e.g. HTTP or CLI controllers).
+Its purpose is to decouple application logic from the UI layer (e.g. HTTP or CLI controllers).

 ## Modeling Commands